 Some file formats can be treated as compound documents.
 This includes file formats that are technically ZIP files as well as file formats for email messages that may contain attachments.
 This option cannot be used in combination with the other four options.
 Compound documents are treated as files when using the settings on the File Selector panel to determine whether the file should be searched through or not.
 If the file needs to be searched through, PowerGREP searches through all its constituent files.
 For email formats, it searches through both the email body and all attachments.
 Compound documents can be expanded in the folders and files tree on the File Selector panel to show and open the constituent files.

-Examples: Search through Microsoft Word documents, Search and replace through Microsoft Word documents, Search through OpenDocument Format files and Search through mailboxes and email messages
+Examples: Search and replace through Microsoft Word documents, Update hyperlinks in Microsoft Office files, Search through OpenDocument Format files and Search through mailboxes and email messages

 Finally, the option to always exclude files overrides any other settings on the File Selector panel that may try to include files in this format.
 Such files never get gray tick marks in the File Selector.
 Directly marking such a file with a green tick results in an error when attempting to execute the action.
 This is useful for file formats for which PowerGREP only has read-only converters in configurations that you intend to use with search-and-replace actions.
 This makes PowerGREP skip files that it can't make replacements in.